LabCidades/Code-of-Conduct/README.md

 Anyone asked to stop unacceptable behavior is expected to comply immediately.

-If a LabCidades member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including legal actions.
+If a LabCidades member engages in unacceptable behavior, the principal investigators may take any action they deem appropriate, up to and including legal actions.

 ## Weapons policy